Set up and manage your InStore environment.

 Allowed URLs tab

-- Enter an allowed URL in the field.
+- Enter an allowed URL.

 - Click Add Allowed URL.